Irritable bowel syndrome is a condition affecting the large intestine.

-What is IBS?
+What Is IBS?

-Irritable bowel syndrome, or IBS for short, is a condition whereby the digestive tract has become inflamed and dysfunctional.
-It is a bit of an umbrella term, and can cover a range of conditions with a few different causes.
-It is generally described as a widespread dysfunction of the digestive tract, leading to symptoms such as:
+It’s a bit of an umbrella term, and can cover a range of conditions with a few different causes.
+It’s generally described as a widespread dysfunction of the digestive tract, leading to symptoms such as:

-- Excessive mucous production in the gut
+Excessive mucous production in the gut

-- Excessive flatulence or gas
+Excessive flatulence or gas

-- Stomach pains or cramps
+Stomach pains or cramps

-- Increased allergies or sensitivities
+Increased allergies or sensitivities

 It must be stated that if a cure is to be found, they must ultimately make these changes.
 As with nearly all chronic (long term) conditions, the source of the problem must be addressed in order to correct the problem in its entirety.

-The food we eat has a direct effect on the health of the GI tract, and issues are common in the standard american diet or aptly named “SAD” diet.
+The food we eat has a direct effect on the health of the GI tract, and issues are common in the standard American diet or aptly named “SAD” diet.
 This diet includes a high intake of carbohydrates and sugar, high intake of trans fats, high red meat consumption, and low fruit and vegetable intake.
 There are a lot of different diet plans out there, but simply by including an abundance of fresh vegetables and fruit, reducing the intake of meats and sugars, and avoiding trans fats completely, is the simplest way to clean up a diet and treat or avoid these conditions.